cacquani/blog/blog_articles/00_setup_a_react_app.md

 The last link leads you to the instructions to use your package manager - a bit hidden away, but not that hard to find.

+If you've done things correctly npm should come in bundle with Node, so that should be sorted automatically.

 ## Set up the project